The Devil's Bondwoman: Filming

+On March 15, 1915, Laemmle opened the world's largest motion picture production facility, Universal City Studios.
+Since this film required no location shooting, it was filmed in its entirety at the new studio complex.

-Alternate title
+Working title

+During the production of films, a project must have a way to be referenced.
+The project is given a working title.
+An Alternate title is another term for a Working Title.
+Frequently, the working title turns into the release title.

-During the film's development, the title was listed as - The Devil's Die.
-This movie had another alternate title The Devil's Bondswoman.
+During this film's development, the working title was listed as - The Devil's Die.
+Later, the movie acquired another working title The Devil's Bondswoman.

+Post production

 Music

 As part of Universal's in-house publication, The Moving Picture Weekly, a section was devoted to proposing musical selections for specific Universal movies.
 The musical selections were "Specially Selected and Compiled by M. Winkler."

 Each reel of the movie had recommendations, as shown below: